wfcancan/co2_calculator/README.md

 The application runs on Windows, Linux and MacOS.

-If you are using GitHub, in order to use it, just prepend this fragment to the URL of any HTML file: https://htmlpreview.github.io/? e.g.: https://htmlpreview.github.io/?https://github.com/wfcancan/co2_calculator/blob/master/co2_emission_calculator.html
+If you are using GitHub, in order to use it, just prepend this fragment to the URL of any HTML file: https://htmlpreview.github.io/? e.g.:\

+https://htmlpreview.github.io/?https://github.com/wfcancan/co2_calculator/blob/master/co2_emission_calculator.html

+*GitHub & BitBucket HTML Preview* was tested under the latest Google Chrome and Mozilla Firefox.

 ## Running the tests